 For students in study programmes of more than one academic year, the tuition fees will remain the same as when the programme started.
 Should the tuition fees be reduced for the subsequent academic year compared to the initial academic year, the lower fees will be charged.

-For studies after deferment of studies or study break, the tuition fees will be the same as at the time the student was granted the deferment of studies or study break or, if the tuition fees are lower at the termination of the deferment of studies or study break, at the current level of the fees at that moment.
+For studies after deferment of studies or approved study break, the tuition fees will be the same as at the time the student was granted the deferment of studies or approved study break.
+If the tuition fees are lower at the termination of the deferment of studies or approved study break the current level of the fees will be charged.

 3. Payment of tuition fees